IÉ 22000 Class: History

 41 additional centre cars were ordered in 2019 for delivery from 2021.
 No new driving cars would be ordered but as many services operate with two units joined currently it would be possible to reconfigure and release more units.

-All units are underwent an in-service interior overhaul between 2019 and 2022.
+All units underwent an in-service interior overhaul between 2019 and 2022.
 This programme included replacing the original cloth seats with leather and adding USB power sockets at each seating bay, amongst other changes intended to reduce ongoing maintenance and cleaning costs.

 Deliveries

-Supplied by Mitsui of Japan for approximately €400 million, the fleet was built by a partnership between Rotem of South Korea and Tokyu Car Corporation of Japan, who supplied the bogies.
+Supplied by Mitsui of Japan for approximately €400 million, the fleet was built by a partnership between Rotem of South Korea, who did the primary work, and Tokyu Car Corporation of Japan, who supplied the bogies.
 The first sets were delivered in March 2007, while the final sets were delivered in April 2012.

 In March 2007, a €79 million order was placed for a further 33 vehicles to be used primarily on the outer Dublin commuter network.
 This was added to with an additional 51 Commuter vehicles in December 2008.
-As of 2015, there are 63 sets: 28 3-car sets, 25 4-car sets and 10 5-car sets, in three different layouts.
+As of 2025, there are 63 sets: 21 3-car sets, 20 4-car sets 10 6-car sets (Premier Class) and 12 6-car sets (High Capacity), in four different layouts.

 Two of the 3-car sets, 22010 and 22011, were delivered in July 2007 with corrosion damage received in transit from South Korea.
 IÉ did not accept delivery and stored the sets until October 2008 when they were returned to Rotem for repair, with a revised delivery date of early 2009.
 It was later determined that it was uneconomic to repair them, so Rotem added two additional units to the last order at no additional cost to IÉ.